roisincrtai/roisincrtai.github.io/index.md

 _"I am only stardust – learning to think, to chase dreams."_

 _**Ph.D.
 Candidate in AI & Statistics**_

+_Research Ireland - Centre for Research Training in AI (CRT-AI)_

+_University of Galway, Ireland_

+## 🔬
-_Researcher in Trustworthy AI, Vision Models, and Large Language Models_
+- _Researcher in Trustworthy AI, Vision Models, and Large Language Models_

-_Ex-Researcher in High-Performance Computing_
+- _Ex-Researcher in High-Performance Computing_

-_Ex-Researcher in Large-Scale Software Infrastructure for Data Storage_
+- _Ex-Researcher in Large-Scale Software Infrastructure for Data Storage_

 ## 📚